Tommy Rettig: Early life and acting career

 Rettig graduated in 1959 from University High School in Los Angeles.
-In the same year at the age of 18, he was cast as Pierre in the episode "The Ghost of Lafitte", set in New Orleans, of the ABC short-lived western series The Man from Blackhawk (1959–1960), starring Robert Rockwell as a roving insurance investigator.
+In the same year, at the age of 18, he was cast as Pierre in the episode "The Ghost of Lafitte", set in New Orleans, of the ABC short-lived western series The Man from Blackhawk (1959–1960), starring Robert Rockwell as a roving insurance investigator.
 Actress Amanda Randolph was cast in the same episode, as Auntie Cotton.

 At age 19, Rettig had a prominent guest-starring role in the January 1961 Wagon Train episode "Weight of Command".
-Then in its fourth season on NBC, Wagon Train was the second highest-rated prime-time series that year on American network television.
+Then in its fourth season on NBC, Wagon Train was the second-highest-rated prime-time series that year on American network television.
 The 5 ft 4 in (164.5 cm) Rettig played the part of a 16-year-old boy, Billy, who is traveling with his family on the wagon train.
 Although his father reluctantly allows his son to go on a buffalo hunt with assistant wagon master Bill Hawks (Terry Wilson), Billy frets that his father doesn't think of him as being a man yet.
 When the hunters are attacked by a band of renegade Indians, they take refuge in an empty house.
-Hawks manages to escape, but the wagonmaster Major Seth Adams (Ward Bond) makes the difficult decision not to attempt Billy's rescue, lest risking the entire wagon train to be vulnerable to attack.
+Hawks manages to escape, but the wagon master Major Seth Adams (Ward Bond) makes the difficult decision not to attempt Billy's rescue, lest risking the entire wagon train to be vulnerable to attack.
 Hawks, who had promised Billy he would be rescued, is outraged by the decision to abandon the besieged youth to his fate.
 When Billy manages to survive the Indian attack on his own, he earns his father's respect.

-Rettig also guest starred in the detective television series Peter Gunn, as Kevin Daniels in the 1961 episode "I Know It's Murder".
-He played a young clairvoyant who hires Peter Gunn (Craig Stevens) to prevent the murder of his mother by her new husband Mark Eustis, played by Hayden Rorke.
+Rettig guest-starred in the detective television series Peter Gunn as Kevin Daniels in the 1961 episode "I Know It's Murder".
+He played a young clairvoyant who hires Peter Gunn (Craig Stevens) to prevent the murder of his mother by her new husband, Mark Eustis, played by Hayden Rorke.

-From 1965 to 1966, Rettig co-starred with another former child actor, Tony Dow (famous from Leave it to Beaver), in the ABC television soap opera for teens, Never Too Young.
-With the group "The TR-4", he recorded the song by that title on the Velvet Tone label.
-While he was the TR-4's co-manager, he did not sing with them.
+From 1965 to 1966, Rettig co-starred with another former child actor, Tony Dow (famous from Leave it to Beaver), in the ABC television soap opera for teens Never Too Young.
+With singing group The TR-4, he recorded the song by that title on the Velvet Tone label.
+While he was TR-4's co-manager, he did not sing with the group.
 Rettig only co-wrote the song in hopes that the TV soap would use it as the series' theme song.
 The record was produced by Joey Vieira, who under the stage name Donald Keeler played Rettig's sidekick Porky on "Lassie".
 Producers of Never Too Young, however, chose not to use it.
-Rettig was subsequently cast as Frank in the 1965 episode "The Firebrand", of the NBC education / high school drama series Mr. Novak (1963-1965), which starred James Franciscus.
+Rettig was subsequently cast as Frank in the 1965 episode "The Firebrand" of the NBC education/high school drama series Mr. Novak (1963–1965), which starred James Franciscus.